-2. All cabins have an enclosed verandah for day-time use, while at the cabins please keep your pet here, however they are allowed to sleep inside at night only, in their own beds.
+2. All cabins have an enclosed veranda for day-time use, while at the cabins please keep your pet here as much as possible, however they are allowed to sleep inside at night, in their own beds.
 Keep them off furniture and out of bedrooms.

 3. Any damage or breakages done by your pet will be covered by you, you are responsible for your pets’ actions and behaviour.
 If a dog disturbs other guests, you may be asked to leave.
 Any excess cleaning will also be charged back to owner at the managers discretion.

-4. Limit of one dog per cabin.
+4. Limit of one dog per cabin (No pets in Woolshed 1).
 All dog stays are at the managers discretion.

 Pet stay fee $25.

 Woolshed Cabin is situated on 12 acres to explore with off leash areas with a seasonal dam.
 Each cabin is not fenced however the property is with the exception of a small opening for the driveway.

 A few pet friendly things to do around Beechworth:

 • Ried's Creek Walk: Start at Woolshed Cabins and walk up to town through Beechworth Historical Park and the Cascades.
 8km